EldonGabriel/eldongabriel.github.io/_experience/operational-resilience.md

   This guide demonstrates how to perform secure file backups using the Duplicati command-line interface.
 The lab covers backup creation, encryption configuration, remote storage options, and restoration procedures used to recover data after system loss.

-  **Skills Demonstrated**

-  - Backup automation
-  - Data encryption for backups
-  - Disaster recovery procedures
-  - Command-line backup management
-  - Backup verification and restore testing
+  **Skills Demonstrated:** Backup automation, data encryption for backups, disaster recovery procedures, command-line backup management, backup verification and restore testing

 ---